w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Fast Unstake

-:::info Fast Unstaking is live on Polkadot
+:::info Fast Unstaking feature is live!

 If you accidentally bonded your {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} or your bonded
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} never backed any active validator, you can now